-Ukraine to begin Nato entry process
+Ukraine keen to begin Nato entry process

-Ukraine is preparing to start its Nato application process despite Russia’s ongoing aggression in the east of the country.
+Ukraine is keen to start its Nato application process despite Russia’s ongoing aggression in the east of the country.

 “Today it has been emphasised that we should start a discussion about establishing a membership action plan [MAP] and our proposals … were accepted with understanding”, Ukrainian president Petro Poroshenko told press after meeting Nato head Jens Stoltenberg in Kiev on Monday (10 July).